 Meditation also increases activity in your brain’s prefrontal cortex, making you feel happier, more at peace and balanced.

-(If you don't know how, try the beginner meditation way)
+(If you don't know how, try this Zen Meditation Audio Guide)

 75 percent of our brains are made out of the water, and dehydration causes our brain to slow down and age.

 That means if you want to stay focused & have a healthy brain...

 It makes sense to drink plenty of water every day right?

 Exercise helps our brains to grow, improves the quality of connections between synapses and repairs damaged cells.

 If you exercise regularly, you’re probably familiar with that